[Organizational Culture Committee] Summary of 4th Term Activity Records

 | Week 5 | Free Talk | Free Talk |

-By setting topics for the lunchtime speeches, such as "Someone I want to say thank you to" or "This is what's great about this person,"
+By setting topics for our midday speeches such as "Someone I want to thank" or "What's so great about this person,"

-Even if they're in the same company, if they're in different locations or departments, they don't have many contact points and don't have many opportunities to get to know each other.
+Even within the same company, if you're in different locations or departments, you don't often have much contact with each other and opportunities to get to know one another.

-So, by listening to speeches using topics like these, it's an opportunity to get to know the personalities of people with whom we don't have much contact.
+So, listening to speeches based on these topics provides an opportunity to learn about the personalities of people you don't interact with often.

-I feel that it's a good opportunity to connect with people who I find difficult to talk to and with whom I haven't had much communication.
+I feel it's also been a good opportunity to connect with people you might have felt hesitant to talk to and with whom communication has been lacking.

 fellowship

-"Fellowship" is a networking event with our Canadian office.
+"Fellowship" is an exchange event with our Canadian office.

-Each month, the Organizational Culture Committee prepares a talk theme, and the main focus is on discussing that theme.
+The Organizational Culture Committee prepares a talk topic each month, and the main focus is on discussing that topic.
+We

-Employees from our Canadian office can join over dinner, while employees from our Japanese offices can join over coffee.
+Employees from the Canadian office can participate with dinner, while employees from each office in Japan can participate with coffee.

-We value communication between employees at our company, so we're pleased that so many employees actively participate in these networking events.
+We value communication among employees, so we are pleased that many employees actively participate in these exchange events.

 Online drinking party

-Using ZOOM, new employees would split into rooms of about five people, and each would rotate through each room, chatting for a short 10-minute period.
+Using Zoom, we would divide into rooms of about five people, and the new employee would rotate through the rooms, chatting for a short time of about 10 minutes.
+It's

-Even in months when there are no welcome or farewell parties, the Organizational Culture Committee plans an online drinking party once a month.
-We
+Even in months without welcome or farewell parties, the organizational culture committee plans an online drinking party once a month.

-We played "picture chain games" and games using online game tools.
+We played "picture chain" and games using online gaming tools.

-At our company's online drinking parties, after the first party is over and everyone disperses, we set up a ZOOM session for the second party, and anyone can join.
+At our company's online drinking parties, after the first round ends and everyone goes their separate ways, we prepare a Zoom meeting for the second round, and it's optional to join the second round.

-At the second party, we often played "Jinro Game" and "Among Us.
+At the second round, we often played "Werewolf" or "Among Us.

-"Among Us" can be played online, but you can also create your own room and play with just your friends, so
+You can play "Among Us" online, but you can also create your own room and play with just your friends, so

-I'm not good at games and I'm also bad at lying, so I dropped out of both "Jinro Game" and "Among Us" right away (laughs).
+I'm not good at games, and I'm not good at lying, so I was always eliminated quickly in both "Werewolf" and "Among Us" (laughs).

 Beyond Encyclopedia

-The "Beyond Encyclopedia" is a profile of employees that is only available within the company.
+The "Beyond Encyclopedia" is a collection of employee profiles that are only available internally.

-It can be used when new employees join the company to remember their faces and names, and it also serves as an opportunity for existing employees to get to know each other.
+It can be used to help new employees learn each other's faces and names, and also as a way for existing employees to get to know one another.
+We

-We asked random questions ranging from work-related to personal questions, and recorded the answers in the encyclopedia.
+asked employees questions ranging from work-related to personal matters, and recorded their answers in the encyclopedia.

-Furthermore, the creation of the Google Site was finally completed after much effort, with the members of the next Organizational Culture Committee playing a central role in
+Furthermore, the Google Site was designed and divided among the next members of the Organizational Culture Committee,

 ▼A sneak peek at the Beyond Encyclopedia